Mohanavadivel-git/caasworkshop/lessons/4-buildimage.md

 The springboot sample app also has a Dockerfile at [`image/Dockerfile`](https://github.ford.com/JPOTTE46/samples/blob/master/springboot/image/Dockerfile) that defines the container image to be built when the build script is executed.
 As an app team deploying an app to Ford's CaaS environment, you will be responsible for developing and maintaining your app's Dockerfile.

-Now, if you're ready to build the container image, run the `image/build.sh` script for the sample app you plan to deploy.
-For example:
+1. Now, if you're ready to build the container image, run the `image/build.sh` script for the springboot sample application.

 ```bash
 [vagrant@m1 ~]$ /home/vagrant/containers/springboot/image/build.sh
 Setting proxy env vars.....